City of Loveland

 Who's Responsible For Paying Use Tax to the City of Loveland?

-The City of Loveland is actively involved in providing the highest quality of service to the builders, businesses and citizens of our city.
-As part of that service, we would like to inform you that a process exists to help you reconcile the deposit for the building use tax due paid at the time of permit with the actual amount due on your project with the City.
+The City of Loveland is actively involved in providing the highest quality of service to the builders, businesses, and citizens of our city.
+As part of that service, we would like to inform you that a process exists to help you reconcile the deposit for the Construction Use Tax paid at the time of permit with the actual amount due on your project upon completion.
+To help facilitate the process, the City provides information and forms to be completed by you and submitted to the City.
+These forms allow you to provide the required information about the costs of the project.

-Reconciliation Process
+Construction Use Tax Reconciliation Process

 When reconciling the permit, the contractor must list the actual total costs (as allocated between materials and labor) which are shown on the invoices.
-The reconciliation should indicate the taxable materials, taxable subcontractor costs, other taxable items (i.e. rentals), non-taxable items, and sales taxes (Colorado, Larimer County, Loveland City Sales Tax, and other taxes).
-If an invoice does not show an allocation between material and labor, and the invoice appears to involve labor and material, the entire invoice may be considered as 100% taxable material.
+The Job Cost Reconciliation form should indicate the total invoice cost, taxable materials, taxable subcontractor costs, other taxable items (i.e. rentals), non-taxable items, and sales taxes paid (State of Colorado, Larimer County, Loveland City Sales Tax, and other taxes).

 The City of Loveland may request invoices or additional information on any item listed on the final reconciliation, and will request invoices and/or send out subcontractor affidavits for larger invoices involving items such as flooring, cabinets, appliances, granite, etc. Please note that fabrication labor (labor that results in the creation or production of an article of tangible personal property, or that is a step in a process or series of operations resulting in the creation or production of the article) is considered to be a part of the taxable materials.
-Installation labor to install an existing product is not part of the materials.
+Installation labor to install an existing product is not part of the taxable materials.

 Forms

-Construction Use Tax PowerPoint
+- Construction Use Tax PowerPoint

-Job Cost Reconciliation Blank Form
+- Job Cost Reconciliation (JCR) With Categories

-Job Cost Reconciliation w/Categories
+- Job Cost Reconciliation (JCR) Without Categories

 Pamela Hemingway, Construction Use Tax Specialist